Powder Puff bonsai is one of the showiest of all tropicals. They bloom frequently and are often used for indoor bonsai!

 in a season.
 It will surely need additional water as the roots begin to fill

-This Calliandra bonsai (aka Rose Cascade) was growing in the ground at my nursery in Miami.
+This Calliandra bonsai (aka Rose Cascade) was originally growing in the ground at my nursery in Miami.

 It was one of those things I kept planning to dig up.
 When I offered it to Erik Wigert, he didn't hesitate!